jlquinn/xbows-driver/doc/spec.md

 properly.
 Then I could use Wireshark to capture USB packets going back and forth.

+## Wireshark setup

+modprobe usbmon

+On ubuntu 18.04, I can't get wireshark to see usbmon3 as a regular user.
+The faq says to run

+sudo setfacl -m u:$USER:r /dev/usbmon3

+but this doesn't change anything.
+Root can see it.

 # Basic Device USB HID info